gravitymonkey/ferric/docs/phase1-constraints-and-phase2-migration.md

    - Smoke/regression suite exists but is still POC-depth.
 5. Session persistence is minimal
    - Shuffle/repeat/position are runtime-only and not persisted across reloads.
+6. Selected-track detail vs active playback are distinct states
+   - UI allows viewing a selected track that is different from the currently playing track.
+   - This distinction must be preserved through backend integration.

 ## Phase 2 Migration Notes